-PGE has a Risk Management Committee, which is responsible for the oversight of commodity position and price risk, foreign currency risk and credit risk related to wholesale energy marketing activities.
-PGE's Risk Management Committee consists of officers and Company representatives with responsibility for risk management, finance and accounting, legal, rates and regulatory affairs, power operations, and generation operations.
-The Risk Management Committee approves policies and procedures, establishes limits subject to Enron approval, and monitors compliance and risk exposure on a regular basis through reports and meetings.
+PGE has a Risk Management Committee (RMC), responsible for the oversight of commodity position and price risk, foreign currency risk and credit risk related to the Company's energy portfolio management activities.
+The RMC consists of officers and Company representatives with responsibility for risk management, finance and accounting, legal, rates and regulatory affairs, power operations, and generation operations.
+The RMC approves policies and procedures, establishes limits subject to Enron approval, and monitors compliance and risk exposure on a regular basis through reports and meetings.
+The RMC reports quarterly to the Audit Committee of the PGE Board of Directors.